censusdis/censusdis-tutorial-2024/README.md

 ![Jupyter lab running in a browser](./images/jupyter-local.png)

 You are now ready to go.
-Bring your laptop to the tutorial and we will jump right in.
+The first notebook you will want to open in `Lesson 0 Introduction.ipynb` in the `Lessons` folder.